Pictured above: student leaders from Youth United for Change at the January meeting Board of Education in Philadelphia.

 Conversely, the School District of Philadelphia (SDP) demonstrated at the meeting, irrefutably, that Health is not their priority.

-SDP’s failing “Factory-Paradigm” seems to blur their values.
-The factory-paradigm prioritizes production-line standardization and test prep and test taking and “school-report-card” trends, other internal systems, and “manufacturing” budget allocations as their priority, all to the detriment of health and the whole child.
+SDP’s “Factory-Paradigm” prioritizes production-line standardization and test prep and test taking and “school-report-card” trends, other internal systems, and “manufacturing” budget allocations as their priority, all to the detriment of health and the whole child.

-Many speakers rose to condemn the lack of transparency, accountability and trustworthiness of district officials.
-During the meeting, SDP continued damaging their trustworthiness, by trying to camouflage or deny their priorities with their words.
+Many speakers rose to also condemn the lack of transparency, accountability and trustworthiness of district officials.
+SDP damaged their trustworthiness futher, at the meeting, by trying to camouflage or deny their priorities with words.
 All the while, their actions and their inaction have consistently and deafeningly drowned out our Health.

 Sidestepping direct engagement or even discussion, SDP used slippery word parsing “statements” about health, such as “it’s important”, or “we take it seriously”, or it’s “a” priority, or “we’ve been working towards making it “a” priority”, but ultimately indisputably SDP failed to identify the priority of health.